w-bonelli/pynhm/RELEASING.md

     - publish the distribution to PyPI.
     - update `pywatershed/version.py` to match the just-released major version, with minor version number incremented and patch number 0, then drafts a PR with these changes into `main`.

-### Versioning conventions

-Version numbers follow [semantic versioning](https://semver.org/) convention `major.minor.patch`.
-Release tags, unlike branches, don't include an initial `v`, as is common in some projects.
+**Note**: release tags, unlike branches, don't include an initial `v`, as is common in some projects.